How to measure employee sentiment and why you should do it

 So, we've given you some basic examples of how AI tools can assist in measuring employee sentiment.
 Now, let's look at some of the more involved ways sentiment analysis can help you build a better workplace.

-Giving employees a voice
+Sentiment analysis gives employees a voice

 When employers refuse to look at the big picture, it's easy to pass off complaints as outliers and isolated incidents.
 But sentiment analysis reports make it much harder to stick your head in the sand.
 That means you're much more likely to listen when your people speak up.